monoscope-tech/apitoolkit-landing/compare/index.md

    <div class="w-full width-control mx-auto px-2">
       <div class="w-full flex flex-col items-center text-center">
          <p class="max-w-[400px] md:max-w-[800px] lg:max-w-[800px] text-lg prose">
-         <span class="mb-3">For a start, APItoolkit is an <span class="bg-blue-500 text-white border border-none rounded-xl px-2 py-0.5">API-first monitoring and observability platform</span>.</span>
+         <span class="mb-3">For a start, monoscope is an <span class="bg-blue-500 text-white border border-none rounded-xl px-2 py-0.5">API-first monitoring and observability platform</span>.</span>
          <br />
          <span>We track all the live users' requests that come in and out of your application (for both internal and external APIs in use) and analyze the requests to catch bugs and breaking changes, while also tracking all the errors and exceptions that happen while we are processing the requests.</span></p>
       </div>